Numerical Methods for MHD - Part 2: Numerical Methods and Solution Techniques

 """

-Solves the linear advection equation over [0,L] for time [0,T].
+Solves the linear advection equation over the periodic domain [0,L).

 - u0: function returning the initial condition